Sen. Durbin highlights IL family during confirmation hearing for Supreme Court nominee Amy Coney Barrett

 Kenny Murray is a thriving 1st grader learning how to read.
 But, the road to this point has been a tough one for this Tinley Park 6-year-old.

 "Kenny was born with a complex genital heart defect.
-When I was pregnant with him we found out he would need open heart surgery to survivem," said Sue Murray, Kenny's mom.
+When I was pregnant with him we found out he would need open heart surgery to survive," said Sue Murray, Kenny's mom.

 By the time Kenny was 4-months-old, he had two heart surgeries and had already hit the million dollar maximum on his parents health insurance.